bevyengine/rfcs/rfcs/45-stageless.md

 7. (Optional) You have at least one pair of ambiguously-ordered systems with conflicting data access.

 (5), (6), and (7) don't inherently make a graph unsolvable, so they can be configured as ignore, warn, or error.
-By default, they are all configured to warn.
+By default, they are all configured as warn.
 (7) has additional configuration options.
 See [bevyengine/bevy#4299](https://github.com/bevyengine/bevy/pull/4299) for more details.